 Create a container from the recommended Minecraft image by clicking the “Create” button.

-After the image finishes downloading, you’ll see the home screen for the Minecraft container.
+After the image finishes downloading, you see the home screen for the Minecraft container.
 Your Minecraft server is now up and running inside a Docker container.
-Note that we’ve marked the IP and port you can use to connect to your Minecraft server in red (your IP and port may be different from what’s shown).
+We’ve marked the IP and port you can use to connect to your Minecraft server in red (your IP and port may be different from what’s shown).

 Connect to Minecraft server

 Open your Minecraft client, log in with your Minecraft account and click on the “Multiplayer” button.